Food is medicine . . . especially when it comes to fermented foods.

 24-Hour Sour Cream:

 This is made the same way as yoghurt, except using 1L (4 cups) pure cream (no additives, preferably organic) instead of milk, and 70g natural yoghurt as the starter.
-The result is a delicious, thick, mildly sour cream, which can be served as a condiment with meals, or eaten like yoghurt with honey or fruit.
+If using the Thermomix to heat the cream, stir on speed 3 rather than speed 4 so you don’t end up with a thick layer of butter on top of the sour cream!
+The end result will be a delicious, thick, mildly sour cream, which can be served as a condiment with meals, or eaten like yoghurt with honey or fruit.
 Some people find they can tolerate sour cream better than yoghurt.
 Store in a glass jar or container in the fridge for up to 2 weeks, or freeze for up to 3 months.
-Frozen sour cream may separate; stir gently to reconstitute.
+Frozen sour cream may separate; stir gently to reconstitute before refrigerating.

 Yoghurt Cheese (Labne):